br3nd0g/Sky-Scraper/README.md

 - Large

 Therefore I will add commentary to the code in the near future, and i will also spread different things across different JS files, rather than having all functions, variables and both game scenes all in one file.

+## Bugs

+There are free bugs which in due course I will try patch.
+The bugs are:
+- When returning to the main menu from the game, the main menu music is extremely loud
+- When playing again, the music does not loop
+- You are able to like *half jump* midair, by clicking or pressing space again